ibm-cloud-docs/openshift/openshift_troubleshoot_ingress.md

 {: tsSymptoms}
-When you try to enable an Ingress ALB by running the `ibmcloud oc alb-configure --enable` command, you see the following error:
+When you try to enable an Ingress ALB by running the `ibmcloud oc ingress alb enable` command, you see the following error:
 ```
 No valid subnets found for the specified zone.
 Verify that a subnet exists on the VLAN in the zone that you specify by running 'ibmcloud ks subnets'.
 Note: If the problem persists, verify that your ALBs and worker nodes are on the same VLANs by following the steps in this troubleshooting doc: <https://ibm.biz/alb-vlan-ts>
 ```